1,000+ Opportunities

 https://dwhprojecttracker. org/projects/ Impact of MBRACE-Funded Projects Graduate students supported Datasets published to GRIIDC Peer-Reviewed Publications Dissertations/Theses Supported

-Based on current listing details, eligibility includes: Investigators from Jackson State University, Mississippi State University, University of Mississippi, and University of Southern Mississippi.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Investigators from Jackson State University, Mississippi State University, University of Mississippi, and University of Southern Mississippi.
+Confirm the full requirements in the official notice before applying.